THE STORY BEHIND CROSS CULTURAL CARE

-While volunteering in Liberia’s capital, Dr Montana identified a 40 bed government referral hospital that was intended to provide free services to people living in the marginalized north western part of the country.
+While volunteering in Liberia’s capital, Monrovia, Dr. Montana had the opportunity of witnessing the devastating consequences that 14 years of civil war had left behind.
+The country's infrastructure and human resources had been decimated; there were less than 50 trained doctors to address staggering health care needs for a population of over 3.5 million.
+Dr. Montana then, identified a 40 bed government referral hospital that was intended to provide free services to people living in the marginalized north western part of the country.
 When Dr. Montana visited this hospital, located in a town called Robertsport, he found that there was no dedicated physician and only one mid level provider for a population of 130,000.
 Therefore, in March 2011, C3 began assisting this hospital by sending doctors, nurses, and mid levels to come for four weeks or more at a time to assist in training and taking care of the local population.
 C3 entered into a formal partnership with the Ministry of Health (MoH) of Liberia to provide these services in return for free housing.

 Today, Cross Cultural Care has expanded to create Full tuition Healthcare academic students, and has created a new branch for Teaching Education.

 Our Volunteers healthcare providers work next to local doctors and nurses to mentor and boost their knowledge, capabilities, skills, empowering their passion to serve their own community.